 The Chinese were aware of this and so devised nourishing exercises which they called Qi Gong - the literal translation is Qi Work.
 Instead of jumping around and flailing arms the exercises are slow, meditative and internally powerful.
+To an observer it looks like very little is happening and so to a Western eye can appear next to pointless.

 One of the beautiful aspects of these exercises is that because they are nourishing rather than exhausting, you can do them at any time and it will make you feel stronger.